In this tutorial, you’ll learn how to install Apache Iceberg locally and get hands-on experience using Apache Spark as a compute engine.

 Install required dependencies #

-Before you start working with Apache Iceberg and PySpark, you need to install the necessary dependencies.
-Run the commands below to create a virtual environment called iceberg (or choose any name you prefer), activate it, and then install pyspark dependency.
+Before working with Apache Iceberg and PySpark, you’ll need to install the required dependencies.
+Use the following commands to create and activate a virtual environment (named iceberg

 python -m venv iceberg